aju-odoo/documentation-user/helpdesk/helpdesk.rst

 ------------------------------------

 On your tickets you will see stars.
-You can determine how urgent a ticket is but selecting one or more stars on the ticket.
+You can determine how urgent a ticket is by selecting one or more stars on the ticket.
 You can do this in the Kanban view or on the ticket form.

 .. image:: media/helpdesk10.png